Perl-Apollo/Corinna/rfc/phasers.md

 5. `$one`
 6. `$three` # class data

+**Important**: at the current time, class data will only be destroyed in global destruction.
+In the future, if Corinna classes can become "first class" in the Perl language, if a class can fall out of scope prior to global destruction, then yes, class data can be destroyed prior to global construction (e.g, for an anonymous class created a runtime).

 ## 9.2.2 Incomplete Destruction
 Sometimes you have code that *must* use a `DESTRUCT`, but it's unclear if the object has been set up properly (perhaps it through an exception in `ADJUST`,